innateessence/innateessence/README.md

 ### Note for recruiters and hiring managers

 * I was a hobbyist for quite a while before ever attempting to join the industry.
-* I'm primarily targeting Mid level full-stack positions.
+* I'm primarily targeting Mid-level or Senior-level full-stack positions.